 If you do have a deciduous tree at your place, you’ll know all about it – because of the thousands upon thousands of leaves that will be lying and blowing about!
 And some people don’t mind that at all, because if you just let those leaves be, they’ll eventually turn into a natural mulch that is great for the rest of your garden.

 However, too many leaves can be annoying – and even fatal for your lawn.
-The ‘tidy gardeners’ among us may also hate all of that leaf ‘mess’ on our paths and driveways, and they’re a nightmare if the branches hang over your gutters.
+The ‘tidy gardeners’ among us may also hate all of that leaf ‘mess’ on our paths and driveways, and they’re a nightmare if the branches hang over your gutters or worse, to your neighbour’s property which could lead to tree disputes.

 Are you struggling with fallen deciduous tree leaves at your place?